anthonyMeds/Study-Api/README.md

 2. **Course Management Endpoints**: Similar validations are applied to course-related endpoints, such as ensuring unique course codes, validating instructor permissions for course creation, and enforcing constraints on course descriptions.

 3. **Enrollment Management Endpoints**: Validations ensure that users can only enroll in active courses and prevent duplicate enrollments for the same user in a course.

-### Integration with Request Data

-All validations are integrated into the request processing pipeline, ensuring that incoming data is validated before being processed further.
-If validation fails, appropriate error responses are returned to the client, indicating the validation errors and guiding the user on how to correct them.

-By implementing these specific exception handlers and validations in all endpoints, the Study API ensures robust error handling and data integrity, providing a reliable and user-friendly experience for its consumers.